dr-lab/cs224w/README.md

 1. Run the Rev2 code to get a fairness score per user

-    This will give a relative fairness score per user (lowest score means most likely to be bad actor, highest fairness score most likely to be good user)
+    This will give a relative fairness and goodness score per user (lowest score means most likely to be bad actor, highest fairness score most likely to be good user)

     Based on Rev2 paper, bellow parameters can get best performance, alpha1 = 0